DemocracyApps/Community-Budget-Explorer/README.md

 The Government Budget Explorer is a SaaS platform for creating municipal and county budget sites that let citizens explore, understand and then engage with their government's plans for spending and revenue.
-The first site to use the platform is [Asheville, NC](http://avlbudget.org).
+The first site to use the platform is [Asheville, NC 2015-16 Budget Explorer](http://avlbudget.org).
 The software may be used to create a standalone server operating a single site or a platform for hosting many different communities.

+The platform is designed to be highly customizable and extensible.

+Site creators have the ability to create pages, select from multiple available layouts or create their own on each page, and select from a menu of components (visualizations, tables, navigation components, resource tables, slideshows, simple pages, etc.) for placement within each layout.

+Developers have the ability to create new visualizations, storytelling components, whatever they like and make them available for inclusion in their own or others' sites.
+The platform currently has a small set of built-in components, but we will be creating more over time.
+If you are interested in contributing to the platform, this would be a great way to do it

+## Development Status

+This platform is under very active development as of June, 2015.
+We just released the [Asheville budget site](http://avlbudget.org) as our first production site on the new platform.
+We will begin adding several western NC county budgets over the next month or two, and are looking for other communities interested in using the platform.

+## Documentation

+There is documentation about the platform and the administrative interface, and guidance on developing new components on the [wiki](https://github.com/DemocracyApps/GBE/wiki).
+This is a first draft - we will be improving on it and better integrating it into the repository itself over the next few months.

 ## Installation